 - Although Israel is a small country, its land and topography are very diverse - from mountains to deserts, beaches, cities, and agricultural areas.
 Choose a region of Israel to research, and create a presentation about that areas geography, climate, ecology, and history.

 Explore the sources of the food you eat.
 Create a list of 10 foods in your pantry or fridge.
-For each, investigate its source:

 - Where does this particular product come from?